 4. How to respond when a student breaks or fractures a bone If the child presents with an open fracture, cover the wound with a sterile dressing and secure it with a bandage from the first aid kit.
-Apply pressure around the wound to control any bleeding and support the injured limb or body part to minimise movement.
+Apply pressure around the wound to control any bleeding and support the injured limb or body part to minimize movement.
 Once you’ve done this, call triple zero for medical help.
 Unless the patient is in immediate danger, don’t move them.
 Even the slightest movement could potentially exacerbate the severity of the fracture.

 5. How to respond when a student has an asthma attack It’s important that teachers know which students are predisposed to asthma.
 Asthma outbursts are usually accompanied by the following symptoms: wheezing, coughing, chest tightness, and shortness of breath.
 A mild asthma attack can escalate quite suddenly, resulting in severe shortness of breath and bluish lips.
 If the student is conscious, help them into a comfortable sitting position and give them 4 puffs of an asthma inhaler, administered one at a time with 4 breaths after each puff.
 Repeat after four minutes if symptoms persist.
 If the child is still struggling for breath, call emergency services and report an asthma attack.
 Repeat inhaler treatment until the paramedics arrive.